-Panera Chicken Noodle Soup (Copycat)
+Copycat Panera Chicken Noodle Soup

+A bowl of chicken soup at Panera costs around 7 dollars and for only one bowl!
 Copycat Panera recipes are great because they’re budget-friendly and you can make them right at home.
-See all of my copycat recipes.
+See my Panera Chicken Tortilla Soup recipe of all of my copycat recipes.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.